-I am trying to gather a list of all 200 new features (or may be more) and posting them here.
+I am trying to gather a list of all 200 new features (or maybe more) and posting them here.
 I will update the list as I get hold of them.
-Remember, these new features are part of the iOS 5 and does not mean that all the features applies to iPhone or iPod.
+Remember, these new features are part of the iOS 5 and do not mean that all the features apply to iPhone or iPod.
 Many of them are for iPad only.
-According to latest iOS 5 Beta 1 release and tests done by some developers, there are some features that might just not be available for iPhone 3GS but are available for iPhone 4, which is a sad news for 3GS users.
+According to latest iOS 5 Beta 1 release and tests were done by some developers, there are some features that might just not be available for iPhone 3GS but are available for iPhone 4, which is a sad news for 3GS users.

 List of all 200 new features of iOS 5